Does creatine work for everyone?

-In beef, pork and fatty fish.
+In beef, pork, and fatty fish.
 Even though your body produces small amounts, unless you eat about 1 lb of meat daily, you won’t be able to get the saturation effects of creatine supplementation and benefit from the effects.

 Is Creatine safe for long-term use?

 Not sure yet.
 So far there are no ill reported events and creatine has been on the market since 1990.
-The long term effects of prolonged creatine supplementation hasn’t been studied yet.
+The long term effects of prolonged supplementation haven’t been studied yet.
 If you use the washout phases during supplementation, this won’t matter as you will not be using it continually for years without stopping.

 Is Creatine Safe?